Vermont: Recreation

-Summer camps such as Camp Abenaki, Camp Billings, Camp Dudley, and Camp Hochelaga contribute to Vermont's tourist economy.
+Summer camps such as Camp Abnaki, Camp Billings, Camp Dudley, and Camp Hochelaga contribute to Vermont's tourist economy.

 In 2005, visitors made an estimated 13.4 million trips to the state, spending $1.57 billion.

 In 2012, fall accounted for $460 million of income, about one-quarter of all tourism.

 In 2011, the state government earned $274 million in taxes and fees from tourism.
 89% of the money came from out-of-state visitors.
 Tourism supported over 26,000 jobs, 7.2% of total employment.

 According to the 2000 census, almost 15% of all housing units in Vermont were vacant and classified "for seasonal, recreational, or occasional use".
 This was the second highest percentage nationwide, after Maine.
 In some Vermont cities, vacation homes owned by wealthy residents of New England and New York constitute the bulk of all housing stock.
 According to one estimate, as of 2009, 84% of all houses in Ludlow were owned by out-of-state residents.
 Other notable vacation-home resorts include Manchester and Stowe.